As an Amazon Associate we earn from qualifying purchases.

 So is a Moscow Mule really just a Vodka Buck in fancy copper clothing?
 Essentially, yes!
 The next time you are at a bar, order a Vodka Buck and you’ll either get the traditional Moscow Mule or the same drink but in standard glassware.

-Our Approach to a Mint Blackberry Moscow Mule
+My Approach to a Mint Blackberry Moscow Mule

-Our goal with the blackberry Moscow Mule was to make a slightly more substantial drink that could also pair well into winter.
+My goal with the blackberry Moscow Mule was to make a slightly more substantial drink that could also pair well into winter.
 Let’s be honest, even with the massive popularity of the Moscow Mule, it’s crisp refreshing flavor profile makes it naturally better suited for summer.

 The Challenge with a Moscow Mule